-- Plan a number of winter and spring professional development forums in representative areas throughout New York State, including for example Long Island, North Country, Capital District, Upstate, Central, and Western New York. - Represent current issues and trends in the profession as well as areas of professional development suggested by the membership.
-Forums should address issues related to both the college admission and school counseling professions. - Continue outreach efforts to secure either new or returning site locations. - Meet with site coordinators via e-mail and telephone on a regular basis from September through April. - Act as resources for site coordinators throughout the planning and implementation of the forums. - Design and prepare the invitation and mail in a timely manner. - Work with membership co-chairs to secure appropriate mailing lists from professional organizations across the state. - Submit regional forum announcement in winter issue of NYSACAC newsletter; submit highlights in spring issue. - Work with the Chief Delegate to coordinate Delegate representation at each site location. - Prepare summary report and overall evaluation for each program. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar
+- Plan several winter and spring professional development forums in Regional Representative areas throughout New York State. - Represent current issues and trends in the profession as well as areas of professional development suggested by the membership.
+Forums should address issues related to both the college admission and school counseling professions. - Continue outreach efforts to secure either new or returning site locations. - Meet with site coordinators via e-mail and telephone on a regular basis from September through completion of the regional forum event. - Act as resources for site coordinators throughout the planning and implementation of the forums. - In coordination with Media and Marketing committee design and prepare the invitation and mail in a timely manner. - Work with Member Relations co-chairs to secure appropriate mailing lists from professional organizations across the state. - Submit regional forum announcement in winter issue of NYSACAC newsletter;

+- submit highlights in spring issue. - Work with the Chief Representative to coordinate a Regional Representative presence at each location. - Prepare summary report and overall evaluation for each program.
+Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month.

-- Act as site coordinators at forums. - Select date for event. - Secure appropriate speakers. - Coordinate correspondence with invited guests. - Coordinate logistics, including food, parking, information packets which should include membership forms (code them with site location and PDF year in order to track future memberships that occur as a result of the event). - Submit evaluation packet summary at conclusion of event.
+- Act as site coordinators at forums. - Select date for each event. - Secure appropriate speakers. - Coordinate correspondence with invited guests. - Coordinate logistics, including food, parking, information packets which should include membership forms (code them with site location and PDF year in order to track future memberships that occur as a result of the event). - Submit evaluation packet summary at conclusion of event.